Readify/madskillz/DeliveryManager.md

 I am able to assess and identify risks in proposed delivery models, illustrate how these might impact our delivery if realised and collaborate to build appropriate mitigations.

+I communicate risk effectively to internal and customer stakeholders

 ###My investment back into Readify is a significant part of our success.